 Preserve Your Rights After A Fort Myers Truck Accident

 Finally, the clock may toll if the accident occurred when you were a minor.
-In such a scenario, you would have four years from reaching the age of majority to take legal action.
+In such a scenario, you would have two years from reaching the age of majority to take legal action.

 How A Fort Myers Truck Accident Attorney Can Help

 Ideally, you’ll say little or nothing while your truck accident case is pending.
 This is because anything that you say to a friend, in an email, or on social media may be used against you during settlement talks or at trial.
 Of course, you can say anything you want to your attorney as communications with this person are considered privileged.

 You will also likely need to make a statement to your insurance company as soon as you are physically able to.
 Your goal is to relay a truthful account of what happened without implicating that you did anything to cause the wreck to happen.

 For instance, if you’re asked what you were doing just before impact, you would simply state that you were traveling in the left lane going west on the highway.